Prannoy H. S.: Early career

-Prannoy came to prominence after winning the silver medal in Boys' singles at the 2010 Summer Youth Olympics.
+Prannoy came to prominence after winning the silver medal in the boys' singles at the 2010 Summer Youth Olympics.
 He followed it up with another silver, this time at the Bahrain International Challenge, in 2011.
 However, as he struggled for form and injuries, Prannoy endured a somewhat barren spell following these achievements.

 2013

 In 2013, Prannoy managed to reach the final of the Tata Open International Challenge in Mumbai, eventually losing to compatriot Sourabh Verma in the final.